aubrcart224/TBC-discord-bot/README.md

 # TBC-discord-bot
-add source code here then move to a open soruce platform for the team to work with
+This is the base code for the discord bot,
+Currently just looks for certain phrases and responds to them, Will be implementing more features soon